sansiriproject/digitalplatform-api/source/includes/_3000_activities.md

 ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all activites.

 ### HTTP Request